Orange Sorbet Quenelle Recipe

 To serve make

-quenelles by using 2 teaspoons transferring sorbet from one teaspoon to the other making oval or football shapes; or use a melon baller to make small balls.
+quenelles by using 2 teaspoons transferring from one teaspoon to the other making oval or football shapes; or use a melon baller to make small balls.
 Serve on a Chinese spoon or in a stemmed glasses.

 Garnish with mint or basil leaves, the reserved zest and serve immediately.